tshepang/blog/content/computing/about 'developer of note' series.rst

 I respect a lot of software developers, but many of those are not going to have an entry in `this series`__, and not because they are lesser in my eyes...
-I need a need a news item that would trigger a post.
+I need a news item that would trigger a post.
 Thing is, if you write about someone, you actually need to have some content (duh!), and saying "Guide van Rossum rocks for creating Python, and am grateful!"  is simply not enough, hence a need for a